jhgjeraker/bunshi/README.md

 - This publication has included material from the [CHISE project](http://www.chise.org/).
 License follows their terms.

+- This project uses a modified version of the `ids.txt` from [cjkvi-ids](https://github.com/cjkvi/cjkvi-ids) as the basis for resolving breakdowns.

 - This project uses material from the Wikipedia article [Kangxi radical](https://en.wikipedia.org/wiki/Kangxi_radical), which is released under the [Creative Commons Attribution-Share-Alike License 3.0](https://creativecommons.org/licenses/by-sa/3.0/).

 - This project uses material from the Wikipedia article [List of jōyō kanji](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji), which is released under the [Creative Commons Attribution-Share-Alike License 3.0](https://creativecommons.org/licenses/by-sa/3.0/).